Marker Logo

 Truckin Down 66 - Cassens Transport and Hamel Marker image.
 Click for full size.

-Photographed By Jason Voigt, October 7, 2020
+Photographed by Jason Voigt, October 7, 2020

-Marker has shown signs of wear, similar to some other Wayside Exhibits along Illinois.
+Marker has shown signs of wear.

 m=144481